 Lack of sleep can promote obesity and disrupt the body by affecting ghrelin levels, the hunger hormone, and leptin, which regulates satiety.

-The night allows the body to regenerate, produce hormones and even detoxify itself with the liver’s nighttime activity.
-Disrupting the biological clock tends to slow metabolic functions, and this can happen after as few as four bad nights according to these observations.
+The night allows the body to regenerate, produce hormones and even detoxify itself with the liver’s nighttime work.
+Disrupting one’s biological clock tends to slow down metabolic functions, and this happens after as few as four bad nights according to these observations.

 Sleeping well therefore helps reduce the number of calories consumed during the day and boosts daytime metabolism.
-My advice: prioritize good restorative nights whenever possible!
+My advice: prioritize good restorative nights as much as possible!
 Some foods can also help you sleep better.

 5. Adopt HIIT to burn more calories

-HIIT, high-intensity interval training, involves short, very intense bursts of activity.
+HiiT, high-intensity interval training, involves short and very intense periods of activity.

-It’s a perfect compromise between the two main types of exercise: aerobic (with oxygen) and anaerobic (without oxygen).
-As a result, it leads to a high calorie expenditure.
+It’s a perfect compromise between the two main types of exercise: aerobic, with oxygen, and anaerobic, without oxygen.
+Consequently, it leads to a high calorie expenditure.

-This study suggests it may increase metabolism for several hours even after exercise.
-HIIT may also be more effective for fat loss than a traditional cardio session.
-Ideally, I recommend varying your workouts so you don’t get bored.
+This study suggests that it could increase metabolism for several hours even after exercise.
+HiiT would also be more effective at losing fat than a traditional cardio session.
+Ideally, in my opinion, vary your workouts so you don’t get bored.

 6. Lift heavy weights

-Since muscle is more metabolically active than fat, doing strength training is part of health recommendations.
-And indeed, it boosts basal metabolic rate.
+Because muscle is more metabolically active than fat, strength training is part of health recommendations.
+And, indeed, it stimulates the basal metabolic rate.

-The WHO recommends doing strength training exercises at least twice a week at moderate to high intensity, for muscle strength and size as well as bone density.
+The WHO recommends doing strength training exercises at least twice a week of moderate to high intensity, for muscle strength and volume as well as bone density.

 If you want to lose weight, you can do cardio and strength training exercises several times a week.